passff/passff/README.md

 The file structure approach does not support custom input fields, however.

+### Configuration and preferences

-##### Preferences
+##### Extension preferences
-From the extension preferences you will be able to set:
+Accessible from the gear button in the toolbar menu, preferences let you fine-tune the behaviour of PassFF.
+Some of them are described below:

 - Inputs (A comma separated list of input names.
-Input field names in a html page containing one of those values will be filled with the corresponding value.)
+Input field names in a web page *containing* one of those values will be filled with the corresponding value.)
   - Passwords input names
   - Login input names
 - Fields (A comma separated list of field names.
 The first matching field in the password data or in the store tree will be used as the corresponding value.)